(non)Monotonicity and Instant Runoff Voting

 2. If somebody decreases their vote for candidate B (leaving the rest of their vote unchanged) that should not improve B's chances of winning the election.

-Unfortunately, Instant Runoff Voting (IRV) is not monotonic; it fails both criteria.
+Unfortunately, Instant Runoff Voting (IRV) is not monotonic; indeed, it fails both criteria.
+Two real-world IRV elections (both held in 2009) illustrating this were Burlington VT (USA) and Frome Australia.

 Examples demonstrating nonmonotonicity of IRV